-I apologize in advance for all the parenthesis in this post.
-For those of you that don’t know what a Google PageRank is, the short explanation is that it is a sort-of authority index that Google assigns websites in an effort to push content published from authoritative, long-standing, popular, or big-brand websites.
+I apologize in advance for all the parentheses in this post.
+For those of you who may not know what Google PageRank is, the short explanation is that it is a sort of authority index that Google assigns to websites in an effort to push content published by authoritative, long-standing, popular, or big-brand websites.

-PageRank used to to be a much hyped and talked about factor in the internet marketing world; although nowadays page ranks update so quickly that if you are doing the right things, you should up your rank during the course of a normal law firm SEO campaign.
+PageRank used to be a much-hyped and talked-about factor in the internet marketing world; although nowadays, PageRank updates so quickly that if you are doing the right things, you should see your rank increase during the course of a normal law firm SEO campaign.